Vidarbha movement: Statehood demand

 The Vidarbha region is a centrally located area in India and forms eastern part of Maharashtra state.
-The demand for a separate state of Vidarbha was raised for the first time over 100 years ago.
+The earliest demand for a separate state of Vidarbha was raised over 100 years ago, prior to the concept of "Samyukta Maharashtra".
 As a result of which, the Central Provinces legislature passed a unanimous resolution to create a separate state of 'Mahavidarbha' on 1 October 1938 at Nagpur.
-Some people celebrate 1 October as 'Vidarbha Day' This was much before the demand for a "Samyukta Maharashtra" was even conceived.
+Some people celebrate 1 October as 'Vidarbha Day'.

 Vidarbha State formation does not occur due to West Maharashtra (Mumbai and Pune) political party Rule.

-After merger with the new state of Maharashtra, the demand of separate statehood was raised time and again, with an economic view, quoting the increasing developmental backlog.
+After merging with the state of Maharashtra, there was a repeated demand for separate statehood, driven by economic considerations and citing the growing developmental backlog.

 State Reorganization Commission

 The Government of India appointed the first State Reorganisation Committee (SRC) under Chairmanship of Fazal Ali on 29 December 1953.

 Vidarbhite leaders at that time, like M S Aney and Brijlal Biyani, submitted a memorandum to State Reorganisation Commission (SRC) for a separate Vidarbha State.

-Dr. Babasaheb Ambedkar had also favoured a "One state - One language" principle for reorganisation of states, he was against "one language - one state" policy.
-Accordingly, he submitted his views about forming at least 2 separate states of Marathi-speaking people, instead of a single large state of Maharashtra.
-He thought one state should have one language but at the same time, there can be two or more separate states of one language, depending upon the need for efficient administration.
-He had clearly favoured "Vidarbha State" with Nagpur as capital, saying, "Single government can not administer such a huge state as United Maharashtra."
+Dr. Babasaheb Ambedkar supported the "One state - One language" principle for the reorganization of states and opposed the "one language - one state" policy.
+As a result, he advocated for the formation of at least 2 separate states for Marathi-speaking people instead of a single large state of Maharashtra.
+He believed that one state should have one language, but also acknowledged the possibility of having two or more separate states with the same language based on the need for efficient administration.
+He specifically favored the creation of a "Vidarbha State" with Nagpur as its capital, arguing that a single government could not effectively administer such a large state as United Maharashtra.

 The Fazal Ali SRC, after considering these memoranda and all other related aspects, favoured a separate Vidarbha State with Nagpur as capital in the year 1956.

 But Vidarbha was made part of the new state of Maharashtra in 1960 by the central government, favouring the "One language - One state" principle.